Refugee Week 2021

 Vulnerable Syrian Families Programme (16,000 came the UK between 2017- 2020) Closed to new families since March 2020.

 - Community Sponsorship of Syrian families.
 Closed since March 2020.
 A bureaucratic process which has been very underused.

 - Family reunion applications.
 Long waiting lists and high legal fees to be overcome.
 Closed since March 2020.

 - Unaccompanied children.
 Those under 18 with relatives in the UK can apply to join their families.
 Closed since March 2020.
 The Home Office decides whether a person is 18 or not, dependant on ‘how old they look’.
 (Most children do not have a birth certificate with them when fleeing a war zone.)

 In all these approved schemes, the Government has complete control over numbers and decisions on applications.
 Unlike other UK border controls, all of these approved entry points have been closed since March 2020 ‘due to Covid restrictions’.

 York City of Sanctuary works in several ways.
 As well as seeking to promote an environment of understanding and compassion within the city, we visit institutions and places of education to give talks and lead discussions.
 We also work with individual refugees or asylum seekers who for whatever reason find themselves in York and are unable to return to their countries of origin.
 As well as assisting refugees who come to York as part of government schemes, York City of Sanctuary co-ordinates visits to the city by refugees from the environs with the help of an active team of volunteers.

 We also run a Facebook page with aims to share relevant local news, views and initiatives.
-Feel free to have a look and add your own relevant news; membership is closed (ask to join), but contributions are visible to all:
+Feel free to have a look and add your own relevant news: